uhray/boilerplate/doc/static.md

 ## Creating HTML

-Create jade files in [lib/views/static](../lib/views/static) to create HTML files.
+Create jade files in [lib/views/static](../lib/views/static) to create jade files.

 To auto include the css styling, add `extends _include` to the top of the jade file and then place all jade templating in a `block body`.
 See [lib/views/static/home.jade](../lib/views/static/home.jade) as an example.